rohansaha27/Swipe-Chaser/README.md

 # Swipe Chaser 🕹️
 *A Subway Surfers-inspired endless runner built with Python*

 Swipe Chaser is a minimalist 2D endless runner game developed in Python using the **Model-View-Presenter (MVP)** architecture.
-Inspired by Subway Surfers, the game challenges players to dodge obstacles and collect coins as the difficulty gradually increases.
+Inspired by Subway Surfers, the game challenges players to dodge obstacles and collect coins as the difficulty dynamically adapts to your skill level.

 Built with:
 - 🐍 Python
 - 🖼️ Tkinter (UI)
 - 🔊 Pygame (sound, animation)
 - 🧮 NumPy (procedural audio)
+- 🤖 scikit-learn (Machine Learning for Dynamic Difficulty)

 ---